52 Hike Challenge: A Girls Guide to Hiking

 Have you heard about the 52 Hike Challenge?
-We may be nearing the end of the first month of 2020, but that doesn’t mean there isn’t plenty of time to kick off another resolutions.
+We are nearing the end of the winter, and spring is on the way, making it the perfect time to set a goal for the warm weather season.
 If you’ve been wanting to get out into nature, but are perhaps new to hiking and feel a little daunted by the idea of long, steep, isolated trails, The 52 Hike Challenge may be just what you need.

 Many beginner hikers are initially discouraged by their own lack of experience.
 There are so many things to consider when heading out into nature—even for a short hike—and especially when taking on something like the 52 Hike Challenge.